The $n$-fold reduced bar construction: Abstract

 \section{Abstract}

 This paper is about a correspondence between monoidal structures in categories and $n$-fold loop spaces.
-We develop a new syntactical technique whose role is to substitute the coherence results, which were the main ingredients in the proofs that the Segal-Thomason bar construction provides an appropriate simplicial space.
+We developed a new syntactical technique whose role is to substitute the coherence results, which were the main ingredients in the proof that the Segal-Thomason bar construction provides an appropriate simplicial space.
 The results we present here enable more common categories to enter this delooping machine.
-For example, such is the category of finite sets with two monoidal structures brought by the disjoint union and Cartesian product.
+For example, such as the category of finite sets with two monoidal structures brought by the disjoint union and Cartesian product.

 { {\it Mathematics Subject Classification} ({\it 2010}): 18D10, 57T30, 55P47, 55P48}

 { {\it Keywords$\,$}: bar construction, monoidal categories, infinite loop spaces}

 { {\it Acknowledgements$\,$}: This work was supported by projects of the Ministry of Education, Science, and Technological Development of the Republic of Serbia (ON174020 and ON174026). }